If you can’t measure it, you can’t improve it

 This takes you through a cycle, asking you to review the activity, resulting in points to consider for next time.

 It should be possible to start at any point and (if I remember correctly) is matched according to learning styles.
 The way Sayers Solutions suggests to use it is by answering these 4 questions in order.

 We find this an invaluable tool, which helps us to understand the activity, the impact and the improvements that can be made in the future.
 With the added bonus of the results being more meaningful than figures and your typical KPI’s.

 What measurements do you use to gauge your success and make improvements?

 Are you concentrated on metrics?
 If so, which ones are the most constructive for you?

-We’d love to hear from you, so please feel free to pick up the phone and give us a call.
+We’d love to hear from you, so please feel free to pick up the phone and give us a call or Contact us.